Baby Dodds: Later years

 Dodds returned to Chicago after the European tour and while taking a trip to New York in April 1949, he suffered a stroke.
 In 1950 he had his second stroke and in 1952 suffered a third.
 After his three strokes, Dodds tutored and played in public as much as he could, though he was unable to complete entire performances.
+He retired in 1957.
 He died on February 14, 1959, in Chicago, and was buried at Lincoln Cemetery in Blue Island, Illinois.

 The relationship between Baby and Johnny

 Several accounts of the Dodds brothers suggest that they did not always get along.
 When the brothers were younger, Johnny got a clarinet from his father but Baby did not get a drum even though he asked for one.
 In The Baby Dodds Story, Dodds discusses his jealousy of his older brother when they were children.
 As they grew up, Johnny refused to let Baby play music with him because Baby was a heavy drinker and Johnny did not drink.
 When Joe Oliver hired Baby and Johnny saw how much Baby's talent as a drummer had grown, however, Johnny changed his mind.
 Although they continued to argue about Baby's drinking habits, they grew closer as brothers and musicians, and as suggested above, Baby was greatly affected by his brother's death.